 The driver’s license of tomorrow?

-SB 100, sponsored by Senator Lincoln Fillmore, seeks to provide an avenue for Utah to begin issuing electronic driver’s licenses.
+SB 100, sponsored by Sen. Lincoln Fillmore, seeks to provide an avenue for Utah to begin issuing electronic driver’s licenses.

 With a world revolving more and more around technology and digital payment options replacing the traditional paper and plastic currencies, Fillmore believes it only makes sense to do the same for driver’s licenses.
-For now, a physical license would still be required by federal agencies; when getting on a plane, for example.
+A physical license would still be required by federal agencies; when getting on a plane, for example.

 The bill passed both the House and Senate, and was sent to the governor for his consideration.
 You can read or check out audio/video of the bill here.